AdvancedWood/OSC-Knowledge-Center/content/_index.md

           description: How do we manage the OSC projects?
   - block: cta-card
     content:
-      title: "Start Writing with the #1 Effortless Documentation Platform"
+      title: "Start Using Our OSC Knowledge Base"
-      text: Hugo Blox Docs Theme brings all your technical knowledge together in a single, centralized knowledge base.
-Easily search and edit it with the tools you use every day!
+      text: It brings all your technical knowledge together in a single, centralized knowledge base.
+Easily search and reuse it every day!
       button:
         text: Get Started
         url: https://hugoblox.com/templates/details/docs/